The Many Faces of Level Design

 - Learn a variety of prototyping tools such as tabletop, Twine, 2D game engines, and grayboxing

 - Build experiences that make game levels engaging

 - Identify the impact that spatial quality has on gameplay

 - Craft game prototypes with a strong focus on player engagement

 - Develop a strong sense of macro‐level design, micro‐level design, and pacing

-There will be a series of videos prepared by the instructor to watch prior to attending this course.
-Attendees will also be asked to download some paper prototyping materials.
+Attendees will be asked to download some paper prototyping materials.

 Christopher Totten is an Assistant Professor of Game Design at Kent State University.
 He is also the founder of Pie For Breakfast Studios, a Northeast Ohio‐area indie game company.
 He has done work as an artist, animator, level designer, and project manager in the game industry.
 He holds a Masters Degree in Architecture with a concentration in digital media from the Catholic University of America in Washington, DC.
 Chris is an organizer for the Smithsonian American Art Museum Indie Arcade, a lifetime member of the International Game Developers Association (IGDA), and an Editorial Board member for the peer‐reviewed journal, VGA Reader.
 Chris has written articles featured on Gamasutra, Game Career Guide, and other publications and is a frequent speaker at game industry conferences such as GDC, GDC China, East Coast Game Conference, GDEX, and others.
 He is the author of An Architectural Approach to Level Design, published with CRC Press/AK Peters in 2014 (2nd edition published in 2019) and Game Character Creation in Blender and Unity, released by Wiley Publishing in 2012.
 He is also the editor of the collected volume, Level Design: Processes and Experiences.